legiau879778/suimusic/README.md

 - Display metadata such as title, genre, language, and duration
 - Wallet-based identity using Sui addresses

+### Advanced Search & Filtering
+- Search works by title, author, or content
+- Filter by genre (Pop, Rock, Hip-Hop, Electronic, etc.)
+- Filter by language and sale type
+- Sort by newest, oldest, or popularity

 ### On-chain Verification
 - Anyone can verify:
   - Author
   - Ownership
   - Registration time
 - Eliminates disputes and fake claims

+### AI-Powered Music Generation
+- Generate creative song lyrics using OpenAI GPT-4
+- Support for multiple genres and languages
+- Integrated with the music copyright registration workflow

 ### Modern Web Interface
 - Built with **Next.js + TypeScript**